-(g) The marriage of the student to a resident of Indiana.(h) Ownership of property in Indiana and outside of Indiana.

-(i) The residence claimed by the student on loan applications, federal income tax returns, and other documents.

-(j) The place of the student's summer employment, attendance at summer school, or vacation.
+(g) The marriage of the student to a resident of Indiana. (h) Ownership of property in Indiana and outside of Indiana. (i) The residence claimed by the student on loan applications, federal income tax returns, and other documents. (j) The place of the student's summer employment, attendance at summer school, or vacation.

 (k) The student's future plans including committed place of future employment or future studies.
 (1) Admission to a licensed profession in Indiana.

-(m) Membership in civic, community, and other organizations in Indiana or elsewhere.

-(n) All present and intended future connections or contacts outside of Indiana. (o) The facts and documents pertaining to the person's past and existing status p) Parents' tax returns and other information, particularly when emancipation is claimed.

-.
-The fact that a person pays taxes and votes in the state does not in itself establish residence, but will be considered as hereinbefore set forth.

-5. The Registrar or the person fulfilling those duties on each campus shall classify each student as resident or nonresident and may require proof of all relevant facts.
+(m) Membership in civic, community, and other organizations in Indiana or elsewhere. (n) All present and intended future connections or contacts outside of Indiana. (n) All present and intended future connections or contacts outside of Indiana.(o) The facts and documents pertaining to the person's past and existing status as a student. (p) Parents' tax returns and other information, particularly when emancipation is claimed.
+5. The fact that a person pays taxes and votes in the state does not in itself establish residence, but will be considered as hereinbefore set forth.
+6. The Registrar or the person fulfilling those duties on each campus shall classify each student as resident or nonresident and may require proof of all relevant facts.
 The burden of proof is upon the student making a claim to a resident student status.

-.
-A Standing Committee on Residence shall be appointed by the President of the University and shall include two (2) students from among such as may be nominated by the student body presidents of one or more of the campuses of the University.
+7. A Standing Committee on Residence shall be appointed by the President of the University and shall include two (2) students from among such as may be nominated by the student body presidents of one or more of the campuses of the University.
 If fewer than four are nominated, the President may appoint from among students not nominated.